First in a new series “Who’s Minding the Collection?”

 I hope to pursue future research on… grasses, since I’ve developed something of a soft spot for them.
 I also plan to work on the history of American botany.For information about the Botany Collection, visit our website.

-If you would like to support botany research and collections, click here or contact Monica Cawvey Gallagher, vice president of Institutional Advancement, at email@example.com.
-Better yet, donate now by clicking the blue box.
+If you would like to support botany research and the collection, contact Monica Cawvey Gallagher, vice president of Institutional Advancement, at email@example.com.
+Better yet, donate now by clicking the blue box above.

 Photos by: Mike Servedio/ANS